 Although not critical to the function of a solar panel system, certain charge controllers can provide valuable real-time and historical solar energy harvesting data.

-We use a Victron Bluetooth-enabled solar charge controller, which we can pair with our smartphones to see insightful solar data as power comes in.
+We use a Victron Bluetooth-enabled solar charge controller to pair with our smartphones to see insightful solar data as power comes in.

-From our smartphones, we can see the instantaneous watts being sent directly to our batteries, as well as the volts and amps breakdown of those watts.
+From our smartphones, we can see the instantaneous watts being sent directly to our batteries and the volts and amps breakdown of those watts.